Pryority/minimal-eth-portal/README.md

 yarn deploy --network network_name
 ```

+## Latest Version of Scallfold-Eth 2

+ Find the latest version of Scaffold ETH with its core functionality, built using NextJS, RainbowKit, Wagmi and Typescript here: *[scaffold-eth](https://github.com/scaffold-eth/scaffold-eth/tree/master)*

 ## Contributing to Scaffold-Eth 2

-We welcome contributions to Scaffold-Eth 2!
+Contributions are welcome to Scaffold-Eth 2!

 Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/se-2/blob/master/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-Eth 2.